Jerdiys/job-application-tracker-api/README.md

 A production-ready REST API for managing job applications, built with Spring Boot 3.5 and modern Java practices.
 This project demonstrates enterprise-level backend development with comprehensive security, validation, error handling, and API documentation.

+## 🎯 Problem Statement

+In today's competitive job market, candidates often struggle to keep track of multiple applications, while recruiters face challenges in managing job postings and candidate pipelines efficiently.
+Existing solutions can be overly complex or lack customization.
+This **Job Application Tracker API** provides a streamlined, secure, and robust backend to manage this process, ensuring data integrity and role-based access control.

 ## 🚀 Features

 - **Multi-Role Authentication**: JWT-based authentication with role-based access control (Admin, Recruiter, Candidate)